 Bad parenting can also lead to marital problems for the parents.
 The most common marital issues are divorce and infidelity.

 Parents are the most influential role models that children have access to throughout their development.
 They teach kids valuable lessons about interacting with other people and daily society.
-It is why parents are accountable to a high standard of conduct.
-If an adult who is supposed to be someone’s role model does not behave properly, then chances are they will end up influencing their children in the wrong way.
+It is why parents are accountable for a high standard of conduct.
+If an adult supposed to be someone’s role model does not behave properly, then chances are they will influence their children incorrectly.

-In the end, it all boils down to the question, “What is the best parenting style for you?”
-There is no single answer to this question, as different parents will have different needs and preferences.
+Ultimately, it all boils down to the question, “What is the best parenting style for you?”
+There is no single answer to this question, as different parents have different needs and preferences.
 However, it’s essential to be aware of the potential consequences of bad parenting, so you can make an informed decision about how to raise your child.

 With parenting duties, every day is a learning experience.
-So if you feel like you’re struggling, don’t be afraid to ask for help – whether that means talking to friends and family or reaching out to a professional.
+So if you’re struggling, don’t be afraid to ask for help – whether that means talking to friends and family or reaching out to a professional.